Hunmong chahoe: Description

 A section at the end of the text, called Ŏnmun chamo, was an adaptation of the Hunminjeongeum meant to serve as a more practical guide for learning Hangul.
 Ahn evaluated it as a superior educational tool to the original, and argued that its structure made it a predecessor to the later panjŏl tables that became ubiquitous teaching tools for Hangul in the early modern period.

 The text is considered to be of significant interest to modern linguists for a number of reasons.
-It is the earliest known direct attestation to names for the letters of Hangul; letter names in current use are based off the ones found here.
+It is the earliest known direct attestation to names for the letters of Hangul; letter names in current use are based on the ones found here.
 However, it is unclear if Ch'oe coined the letter names himself.
 Many possibly incorrectly believe that Ch'oe coined the names.
 However, that is not clear from the text.
 Ch'oe states elsewhere in the work that his intent was to document current practice at the time.
-His work is the earliest known attestation to these names.
 The order of Hangul letters found in this text form the basis of orders used today.
 In addition, the text documented actual pronunciations of the time instead of attempting to enforce artificial prescriptivist pronunciations, which aids linguists in trying to understand authentic contemporary phonology.

 The oldest known copy of the text, produced in 1527, is held in Japan.